rwtodd/Go.Sed/README.md

   with the parser.
 This is more of a design win than a performance win, but it is more than fast enough.
   * _parse.go_: Takes tokens from the lexer and parses the sed program.
-It's really a parser+compiler, becuase the output is an array of instructions for the engine to interpret.
+It's really a parser+compiler, becuase the output is an array of instructions for the VM to interpret.
 Because the tokens are designed to be pretty self-contained, this parser doesn't ever need to backtrack.
 I always like it when I can achieve that.